Major League Baseball uniforms: Official rules

 Another apparent violation of the concept of a "uniform" is that some players on a team will wear the traditional knee-breeches or "knickers" while other teammates are wearing the more-recent ankle-length, closely cut trousers.
 Many clubs do this at both major and minor league level, with no apparent objections.
+Furthermore, advertisement patches introduced in 2023 are often placed on each individual player's front-facing sleeve, violating the concept of an "identical uniform".

 On game days that do not require a special uniform (either by team or MLB request) it is generally (but not always) the starting pitcher for a team that chooses the uniform to be worn for that day's game.